C J Cherryh calls this the 'First Contact' series, but most websites refer to it as the 'Foreigner' series.

 If there is one con it would be Cherryh repeating herself, in yet another repeat / rehash / retell.
 She's also a little predictable now and again.

-Worth to read?
+Worth a read?
 Yes, unless you cannot stand long dialogues.

 Oh.
 And Cherryh should allow Diego to ‘remove’ Barb.
 It’s about time 😶